QF 12-pounder 12 cwt naval gun: Japanese service

 A captured Type 41 8 cm naval gun.

 The Japanese Type 41 3 in naval gun was a direct copy of the QF 12-pounder.
 The first guns were bought from the English firms as "Elswick Pattern N" and "Vickers Mark Z" guns.
 The gun was officially designated as the Type 41 3 in naval gun from the 41st year of the reign of Emperor Meiji on 25 December 1908.
 Thereafter production was in Japan under license.
 On 5 October 1917 during the third year of the Taishō period, the gun was redesignated as the 8 cm/40 3rd Year Type naval gun as part of the Imperial Japanese Navy's conversion to the metric system.
 Although classified as an 8 cm gun the bore was unchanged.
 The gun fired a 12.5 lb high-explosive shell.
 It was the standard secondary or tertiary armament on most Japanese warships built between 1890 and 1920, and was still in service as late as the Pacific War.

 The 8 cm/40 3rd Year Type was also widely used as a coastal defense gun and anti-aircraft gun to defend Japanese island bases during World War II.
 Guns with both English and Japanese markings were found on Kiska, Kolombangara, Saipan, Tarawa, and Tinian.
-Japanese Artillery Weapons CINPAC-CINPOA Bulletin 152-45 calls the guns "8 cm Coast Defense Gun 13th Year Type (1924)" but it isn't clear how they came up with that designation?
+Japanese Artillery Weapons CINPAC-CINPOA Bulletin 152-45 calls the guns "8 cm Coast Defense Gun 13th Year Type (1924)".